geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 }
 ```

+With this rule, the element becoming stuck would trigger static positioning, which would make it unstuck, so the rule would no longer apply, and so on until the end of time.

 You can find a more detailed discussion of the issue on the [CSS Working Group wiki](https://wiki.csswg.org/faq#selectors-that-depend-on-layout).
 If you want to change styling when an element becomes stuck, you're going to have to implement it yourself with JavaScript.
-You should still be careful, as you can run into similar issues on your own.
+You should still be careful, as you can run into similar infinite loop issues on your own.
 Getting this wrong could result in a jittering screen that is very unpleasant for the user.

 I will show you how to detect a "stuck" element using Svelte actions, though it could easily be written without a framework as well.
 If you are using Svelte, writing it as an action will allow this functionality to be re-used in any component you want with minimal boilerplate.

 ## What is a Svelte action?

 A Svelte action is a function that runs when a node is rendered into the DOM.
 They're commonly used for adding custom event handling logic or interfacing with external libraries, but the sky's the limit!
 You can do anything you want to the node inside that function.
-I recommend looking at the [Svelte tutorial](https://svelte.dev/tutorial/actions) or [Kirill Vasiltsov's post](https://dev.to/virtualkirill/unlocking-the-power-of-svelte-actions-1k29) on them to learn more.
+I recommend looking at the official [Svelte tutorial](https://svelte.dev/tutorial/actions) on them to learn more.
+I've linked some other resources at the end of the article.

 Writing our sticky functionality as an action lets us put all the imperative DOM code in one place that can be reused by multiple components.
 Here's what an action looks like in practice.
 All you need is a function that takes two arguments: a node and an (optional object of parameters).